Areas of Research

 Somatic mutation has long been a difficult process to study, hampered by the heterogeneity of mutation, rarity of events and difficulty in measuring rates and target genes.
-Therefore we are utilizing a novel technique with cutting-edge technology that allows single-cell mutation analysis.
-With this we are investigating the genetic, environmental and signaling pathway basis for nucleic acid mutation in ways previously unavailable.
+However, the McBride lab has overcome these difficulties by using a novel cutting-edge technique that allows single-cell mutation analysis to investigate the genetic, environmental and cell signaling pathways that underlie nucleic acid mutation using previously unavailable approaches.